mli/new-docs/python/guide/module/gluon/init.md

 ```

 The above example shows that the parameters of the second and third layer are
 tied.
-They are identical rather than just being equal.
-That is, by changing one
+As Python objects, they are identical rather than just being equal.
-of the parameters the other one changes, too.
-What happens to the gradients is
+That is, by changing one of the parameters the other one changes, too.
+What
-quite ingenious.
-Since the model parameters contain gradients, the gradients of
+happens to the gradients is quite ingenious.
+Since the model parameters contain
-the second hidden layer and the third hidden layer are accumulated in
+gradients, the gradients of the second hidden layer and the third hidden layer
-`shared.params.grad()` during backpropagation.
+are accumulated in `shared.params.grad` during backpropagation.